nodejs/node/doc/api/deprecations.md

 Type: Documentation-only

 An undocumented feature of Node.js streams was to support thenables in implementation methods.
+This feature was causing stream instability when using async functions as stream methods.
 This is now deprecated, instead use callbacks.

 [Legacy URL API]: url.md#legacy-url-api
 [NIST SP 800-38D]: https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38d.pdf